elliotfouts/elliotfouts/README.md

-Hello and welcome!
+Hello,

-Here is a list of projects I am currently working on!
+Here is a list of projects I am currently working on:

 ## Grocer-ease
 A virtual grocery list featuring multiple authentication options, PWA functionality, and web scraping for up to date images